galib19/galib19.github.io/_pages/about.md

 </span>[(Link)](https://galib19.github.io/education/phd)

-As a Ph.D. candidate in Computer Science specializing in Machine Learning, I offer a strong background in Software Engineering coupled with a proven track record of multi-disciplinary research collaboration.
+As a Ph.D. in Computer Science specializing in Machine Learning, I offer a strong background in Software Engineering coupled with a proven track record of multi-disciplinary research collaboration.
 I am committed to advancing knowledge through innovations in AI.
 My experience and academic degrees present a unique blend of proficiency in deep learning, machine learning, software engineering, and statistics.